 Features Maureen Ohara in a Christmas classic for the whole family that tries to prove there is a Santa Claus.

-	The Santa offers help for parents find the toys they want, even if it means sending them to other rival stores.
-Susan, the daughter gets to visit with Santa, something that makes the mom upset with the new man who is trying to be part of her life.
+The annual Macie’s parade is in full swing with the most realistic looking Santa ever.
+The skeptical mom and daughter get ready for their Thanksgiving Day feast, and enjoy the praise from the department store executives where mom works.
+Meanwhile, Santa offers help for parents to find the toys they want, even if it means sending them to other rival stores.
+Susan, the daughter gets to visit with Santa, something that makes mom upset.
 To prove her point she tries to make the Santa come clean, and tell Suzy that he isn’t really Santa.
-The interrogation is interupted when mom is called on the carpet about the Santa sending customers away.
+Troubles compound when a new man tries to move in on mom’s affections, and she has some explaining to do about her Santa sending customers away.

 Mom is still concerned that Santa is really a senile old man, and wants to have him tested.
 It’s just to protect the store from liabilities… you know… should he do something dangerous.
 While mom worries, Santa is charming with everybody he meets.
 When Santa has a moment of confrontation with a store head, he ends up in a mental ward.